MileHacker Logo

 Time Required and Suggested Itineraries

 • Yosemite/Sequoia/Kings Canyon National Parks: Plan a full day (8-12+ hours).
-Start early to maximize time.
+Begin early to maximize time.
 For Yosemite, focus on Yosemite Valley or Mariposa Grove for a day trip.
 For Sequoia, concentrate on the Giant Forest and General Sherman Tree.

 Natural Escapes from Fresno